deadlydog/deadlydog.github.io/_posts/2024-01-19-Several-ways-to-explore-your-Azure-resources.md

 ## Context

 I needed to find all of the Azure `Cloud service (classic)` resources that we had in our organization, since that service is [being retired on August 31, 2024](https://azure.microsoft.com/en-ca/updates/cloud-services-retirement-announcement/).
-Unfortunately, the Azure portal does not let you simply filter or search for resources of that type, so I had to find another way.
+I initially overlooked the Azure portal's `All Resources` blade, which would have allowed me to filter by resource type.
+Along the way I discovered some other ways to browse and filter my Azure resources, and thought I'd share them here.

-Spoiler: I show how to find them in the Azure Resource Graph Explorer section below.
+Spoiler: I show how to find the Classic services in the Azure Portal and Azure Resource Graph Explorer sections below.

 ## Ways to explore your Azure resources